-In Travel Hub’s endeavor to offer more ethical elephant activities to our inventory of trips and tours we took a trip to Elephant Valley Chiang Rai, and we have to say that we encountered some of the most content and happy elephants that we have seen in a long while!
+In Travel Hub’s endeavour to offer more ethical elephant activities to our inventory of trips and tours we took a trip to Elephant Valley Chiang Rai, and we have to say that we encountered some of the most content and happy elephants that we have seen in a long while!

 If you are doing one of elephant Valley’s programs you will probably be greeted by Jack the manager.
-Jack is super knowledgeable about elephants and has been working with elephants for many years, he has brought his experience and knowledge from the Elephant Valley project in Cambodia (where he had been working for over 10 years) to start this new sanctuary in Chiang Rai Thailand.
-If you want to ride bare back or bath and scrub the elephant then this will not be the park for you and it is this what sets this park apart from the others by making the welfare of the elephants absolute top priority.
+Jack is super knowledgeable about elephants and has been working with elephants for many years, he has brought his experience and knowledge from the Elephant Valley Project in Cambodia (where he had been working for over 10 years) to start this new sanctuary in Chiang Rai Thailand.
+If you want to ride bareback or bath and scrub the elephant then this will not be the park for you and it is this what sets this park apart from the others by making the welfare of the elephants absolute top priority.
 The operators of Elephant Valley Chiang Rai have created the best possible environment for the elephants with minimum interference from the visitors.
-There is a short feeding session where you will get to feed the elephants but the main emphasis is on observation, but still the observation deck allows you to get a good view of the elephants and if the elephants choose to come check out the visitors you can still get up close to these lovely animals.
+There is a short feeding session where you will get to feed the elephants but the main emphasis is on observation, but still, the observation deck allows you to get a good view of the elephants and if the elephants choose to come to check out the visitors you can still get up close to these lovely animals.
 This is an elephant camp with a difference, a place where elephants are really allowed to be elephants.

-Currently there are four elephants at this park.
+Currently, there are four elephants at this park.
 Elephants are owned by their local Karen mahouts.
 These elephants previously endured harsh conditions operating working in the logging industry, and their mahouts are now compensated to leave and take care of their elephants at this sanctuary.
 Currently (May 2017) one of the elephants at the park is pregnant so soon there should be a very new member of the heard.
-Baby elephants are a delight to watch and so the later part of 2017 will be a great time to vist to see this new elephant.
+Baby elephants are a delight to watch and so the later part of 2017 will be a great time to visit to see this new elephant.